SeisComP/seiscomp/doc/base/contributing-docs.rst

      ...
    </seiscomp>

 Three elements are used inside the root element: :ref:`module<xml-module>`, :ref:`plugin<xml-plugin>` and :ref:`binding<xml-binding>`.
 Modules, plugins and bindings can be described in one XML or split up into one file per description.
 It is better to have things as close as possible.
 A module and its binding should go into one module.XML whereas plugins should go into separate XML files.
+Examples can be found in the source code as well as in the XML files installed in :file:`seiscomp/etc/descriptions`.

 .. _xml-module: